I Can Do It Course for Children & Young People

 • Keeping safe at home, outside and online

 • Kitchen skills

-Each course includes a parent’s workshop to give your parents information and guidance, and you’ll get a certificate at the end.
+Each course includes a parent’s workshop to give your parents information and guidance, and you’ll also get a certificate at the end!

-This course has been generously funded by BBC Children in Need.
+This course has been generously supported by Thomas Pocklington Trust

 Part of our course includes developing social skills, and our young people write and record their own ‘Friendship adverts’.
 Have a listen to one of our adverts from some of our graduates in 2016:

 Ben has retinal dystrophy and nystagmus, and has had a kidney transplant.
 He is able to touch-type, uses an iPad and enjoys gaming minecraft, theme parks, visiting YouTube channels and playing musical instruments.

 Ben’s ambitions are to go to college and university, and is interested in engineering and geography.